-Nevertheless, earlier this year, I began to think about coming home.
+Nevertheless, in early 2007, I began to think about coming home.

 Part of the reason lies in the fact that, despite by best intentions and efforts, I could never pull away from Adventist influence completely.
-My wife, my kids, and my in-laws have remained Adventist—I’ve gone to campmeeting with them in Maine on vacation.
+My wife, my kids, and my in-laws remained Adventist—I’d gone to camp-meeting with them in Maine on vacation.
 My parents and some of my siblings are Adventist.

 And there were those friends who never let go of me, who continued to love me and pray for me.
 Who never tried to argue, but whose example spoke louder than any argument.
 And at a point when I was open to it, I heard their invitation, “Come home,” and it fell on fertile soil.

-I had left in the midst of conflicts over the Gospel, but over the years I have come to a better appreciation not only of the good news of God’s forgiveness and justification, but of the call to holiness.
+I had left in the midst of conflicts over the Gospel, but over the years I came to a better appreciation not only of the good news of God’s forgiveness and justification, but of the call to discipleship.

 God forgives us and justifies us freely in Jesus Christ, and the blood of Jesus is the only thing we will ever be able to lift before him.